-In 2012 he received a Fellowship from the Batten Institute at the Darden School of Business, University of Virginia to support his research and writing on “the rhetoric of entrepreneurial practice,” and received a four year grant from PACE, Aarhus University, Denmark to support research on the development of narrative theories and practices to enhance entrepreneurship pedagogy and training.
+In 2013, he was a Fellow at the Batten Institute at the Darden School of Business, University of Virginia where he did research and writing on “the rhetoric of entrepreneurial practice,” and in 2014 he received a grant from the PACE Project at Aarhus University, Denmark to support research on the development of narrative theories and practices to enhance entrepreneurship pedagogy and training.

 - 1982 Ph.D., in Business Administration (Business Policy) University of Washington

 - 1977 Master of Business Administration (Business Policy), University of Washington